-5.01 Adjustment of Salaries (Revised 2/1/10)
+5.01 Adjustment of Salaries and Benefits (Revised 3/18/13)

-a.
+- a.
 Salaries are determined annually by the Board of Education after negotiations in accordance with the procedures in the Teachers' Professional Negotiations Act.

-Salaries of all employees entitled to annual increases shall be adjusted in accordance with the salary schedules at the beginning of each school year in August.
+Salaries of all employees entitled to annual increases shall be adjusted in accordance with the salary schedules at the beginning of each school year in August. - b.
+Benefits are determined by the Board of Education through policy and negotiations.
+No benefits shall be available to employees other than those benefits approved by specific Board of Education action, after a review of the benefit, approving the benefit either through policy or through a written contract or negotiated agreement. - c.

-b.
 Beginning September 1, 2001, each certificated employee after 15 years of creditable experience in the School District of Omaha, will receive a longevity provision equal to a negotiated percentage of the Long Service Increment Base salary.
 After 20, 25, and 30 years of creditable experience, each certificated employee will receive additional longevity provisions equal to a negotiated percentage of the Long Service Increment Base salary, as defined in the OEA Master Agreement.